RotorHazard/RotorHazard/resources/S32_BPill_PCB/README.md

 [RobotDyn](https://robotdyn.com) has a version with several improvements (better parts, thinner board layout, etc), which they called a "[Black Pill](https://stm32-base.org/boards/STM32F103C8T6-RobotDyn-Black-Pill)".
 See [here for the RobotDyn page](https://robotdyn.com/stm32f103-stm32-arm-mini-system-dev-board-stm-firmware.html).

 We like the RobotDyn version more than the generics, but it has become difficult to acquire.
 In practice, any Blue Pill module with an STM32F103C8T6 processor and a compatible pin layout should work fine with the S32_BPill PCB.
+(Note: It needs to be the "C8" module; the STM32F103C6T6 module cannot be used because its available memory space is too small.)

 Seaching eBay for "[STM32F103C8T6 Blue Pill](https://www.ebay.com/sch/i.html?_nkw=STM32F103C8T6+Blue+Pill)" should lead to a number of good, cheap options for acquiring compatible modules.